ivanitlearning/AWS-Associate-Courses/README.md

 4. The master key is used to encrypt the specific object key, and the unencrypted version of that key is discarded.
 5. The encrypted file and encrypted key are stored side by side in S3.

-Three Problems with this method:
+3 problems with this method:

 - Not good for regulatory environment where keys and access must be controlled.
 - No way to control key material rotation.